groverj3/groverj3.github.io/content/pages/projects.md

 #### **Automated Analysis Pipelines With [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Singularity](https://sylabs.io/)**

-If you or your lab are already comfortable working with bioinformatics tools on a command-line you still face challenges.
-While the simple solution of writing a BASH script for each step of a workflow does work, as you run more types of analyses this gets old very quickly.
-Your directory structure becomes a mess, your sysadmin (if you have one) doesn't like you very much, and you fail to make efficient use of available resources for a workflow (i.e. step 1 needs 8 cores, step 2 only needs 1, how do I leverage my 28 core system for this?).
+While the simple solution of writing a BASH script for each step of a workflow does work, as you run more types of analyses this doesn't scale well.
+Your directory structure becomes a mess and you fail to make efficient use of available resources for a workflow (i.e. step 1 needs 8 cores, step 2 only needs 1, how do I leverage my 28 core system for this?).
 Even more concerning, when there are different versions of piecemeal shell scripts floating around and nobody knows which was used to for sample X.

-Enter workflow managers.
-Snakemake is based on Python and therefore integrates well with a team accustomed to that language.
+Snakemake is simple and full featured workflow manager based on Python.
 It intelligently replaces processes in a workflow to paralellize jobs up to your maximum resources at run-time.

-Once a pipeline has been tested and works well, it can be packaged into a container with Singularity.
-Similar to Docker, Singularity is optimized for HPC environments, where normal users can't acquire the permissions to use Docker containers.
-This also keeps HPC sysadmins happy because they don't need to manage your software, plus you can port the analysis to any system you want!
+Once a pipeline has been tested it can be packaged into a container with Singularity.
+Similar to Docker, Singularity is optimized for HPC environments.
+This keeps HPC sysadmins happy because they don't need to manage your software, plus you can port the analysis to any system you want!

 Work is ongoing to implement our lab's pipelines for